jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 prototype->Set(v8::String::New("myMethod"), v8::FunctionTemplate::New(myNativeFunction);
 ```

-You can also set a method on an objects instance dynamically through something known as an instance template.
+You can also set a method on an object's instance dynamically through something known as an instance template.
 The instance template is retrievable through the `v8::FunctionTemplate::InstanceTemplate` method.

-***Figure 2.x - Getting an instance template C++ with V8***
+***Figure 2.x - Getting an instance template in C++ with V8***

 ```c++
 v8::Local<v8::ObjectTemplate> instance_t = f_tpl->InstanceTemplate();